 However, here are some more comprehensive tips and information to help prepare you for the scholarship application process.

 The most important piece of advice you’ll hear is that you should start applying for scholarships as early as possible.
-The earlier you start, the more scholarships you can access, and the fewer deadlines you’ll miss.
+The earlier you start, the more scholarships you can access and the fewer deadlines you’ll miss.
 Once you begin the search, you’ll likely find that opportunities seem endless.
 But, they can also seem daunting.

-Though you can start applying for scholarships even before high school, keep in mind that once you apply for college-focused scholarships, you’ll likely need to fill out the FAFSA (Free Application for Federal Student Aid) in case scholarship applications require it.
+Though you can start applying for scholarships even before high school, remember that once you apply for college-focused scholarships, you’ll likely need to fill out the FAFSA (Free Application for Federal Student Aid) in case scholarship applications require it.

 Therefore, it is best to start looking for scholarships for high school students as early as freshman year.
 Prior to senior year, many of these opportunities will be merit-based, require an essay, or ask you to submit specialized work like an art portfolio, film, or entrepreneurial idea.
 This early start will give you more time to spend on each application, as some might require more materials to submit.

 Keep an Organized List

-Since so many scholarship opportunities are out there to find, start keeping an organized list of possible scholarships, their deadlines, and their requirements.
+Since so many scholarship opportunities are out there, start keeping an organized list of possible scholarships, their deadlines, and their requirements.

-Then you can start to plan out when you’ll complete the applications.
-Some students might find that completing a certain number of applications each week or month helps to spread out the workload, while others prefer to complete several applications during school breaks or long weekends.
+Then, you can start planning when you’ll complete the applications.
+Some students might find that completing a certain number of applications each week or month helps to spread the workload, while others prefer to complete several applications during school breaks or long weekends.

 Focus on “Scholarship Seasons”